hanqi-qi/Revisit_monosemanticity/README.md

-# Encourage or Inhibit Monosemanticity?
-Revisit Monosemanticity from a Feature Decorrelation Perspective
+# Revisit Monosemanticity from a Feature Decorrelation Perspective
 EMNLP24:[Encourage or Inhibit Monosemanticity?
 Revisit Monosemanticity from a Feature Decorrelation Perspective](https://arxiv.org/pdf/2406.17969)

 In this work, we study the mechanistic interpretability in neuron-level, i.e.,Monosemanticity.
 We empirically demonstrate that monosemanticity consistently exhibits a positive correlation with model capacity, in the preference alignment process.
 And provide theoretical justification in section 3.2.

 ## File Organization
 ```